 In short, in the above cases no action is required from you for the time being.

-In case you are part of one of the categories of taxpayers who may receive restoration of rights and your income tax return for the calendar year was already determined, while under the new method of calculation the return over your assets would be lower, then the tax inspector will reduce the assessment by the difference.
+In case you are part of one of the categories of taxpayers who may receive legal redress and your income tax return for the calendar year was already determined, while under the new method of calculation the return over your assets would be lower, then the tax inspector will reduce the assessment by the difference.
 You do not have to file a request for this.
 If the calculated new return is higher, the assessment will not be adjusted.
 You will receive a decision from the inspector if this is applicable for you.

 If an assessment for the calendar year has not yet been determined and the calculated new return is lower than the deemed return under the current law, then the assessment will include the new return.
 The assessment will be based on the deemed return under the current law in case the newly calculated return is higher.